 If you live in an at-fault state, you may be able to add PIP coverage to your policy.
 In that case, your car insurance company will pay for your medical expenses under your PIP insurance.
 However, you also retain the right to sue the at-fault driver without any restrictions.

 First and foremost, no-fault insurance covers medical expenses if you or your passengers are injured in a car accident, regardless of which driver is at fault.
 PIP coverage may also pay toward lost wages, funeral and burial costs, and out-of-pocket expenses for essential services.
 Your exact PIP coverage depends on the state you live in and can vary widely from state to state.

 For instance, in Florida, you are required to carry a minimum of $10,000 in PIP coverage, which only applies to medical expenses.
-However, in New York, basic no-fault car insurance covers medical and rehabilitation expenses; 80% of lost wages for up to three years from the date of the accident; reimbursement of out-of-pocket expenses such as household help or transportation for medical treatment; and a death benefit.
+However, in New York, basic no-fault car insurance covers medical and rehabilitation expenses; 80% of lost wages for up to three years from the date of the accident; reimbursement for out-of-pocket expenses such as household help or transportation for medical treatment; and a death benefit.

 What Does No-Fault Insurance Not Cover?

 Because no-fault insurance is specifically for expenses related to personal injuries, it will not cover the following: